Choosing a shotgun for home defense is a great way to ensure that you have a well-suited, high-quality firearm for your home environment.

 The KelTec KS7 is an excellent choice for home defense with a 7 round magazine tube and a compact package.

 It also has an 18.5-inch barrel making it just legal in both overall length (OAL) and by barrel length requirements

 The gun weighs less than 6 pounds making it very maneuverable and easy to handle in stressful situations.

-The reloading process is slow like most bullpups but it’s completely ambidextrous so lefties don’t have to worry about right-handed shooters getting in their way during a reload or mount lights/slings/extra ammo easily on the rail space provided on the gun without any issues at all!
+The reloading process is slow like most bullpups.
+Still, it’s completely ambidextrous so lefties don’t have to worry about right-handed shooters getting in their way during a reload or mount lights/slings/extra ammo easily on the rail space provided on the gun without any issues!

 The Kel-Tec KSG is a good home defense shotgun due to its compact design, large capacity, and versatility.

 The pump action sliding behind the trigger allows it to have a smaller profile than other shotguns, while still providing an impressive 14+1 round capacity when using dual magazine tubes.